LaureBrosseau/laurebrosseau/README.md

 I work at the intersection of Strategy, Product, GTM and AI, turning complex business challenges into practical systems, frameworks and tools.

-After spending ten years helping **scale Akeneo from around €1M to more than €70M ARR**, I'm now exploring how AI can accelerate Product Marketing, competitive intelligence and strategic decision-making.
+After a decade at Akeneo, where I **built the Product Marketing function from scratch and drove €25M+ in ARR impact across GTM programs**, I'm now exploring how AI can accelerate Product Marketing, Competitive Intelligence and strategic decision-making.

 🔭 Building AI-powered tools for Product Marketing, GTM and Strategic Operations.

 🌍 Portfolio → [https://laurebrosseau.com](https://laurebrosseau.com)

 💼 Open to Senior Product Marketing, Strategic Programs and Chief of Staff opportunities.

 ## About this GitHub